 It’s rare to have a conversation with a grower and not have hemp or the indoor growing of cannabis come up in the conversation.
 It has many searching for basic answers to the legality and real opportunity of changing an operation around to support what is today a profitable crop.
 Below are answers to the most common questions about hemp to help you make a more informed decision concerning growing hemp.

-Is Hemp Legal To Grow In The United States?
+Is Growing Hemp Legal In The United States?

 It’s legal to grow hemp in the United States, but with some serious restrictions.
 It’s just not as easy to grow hemp, and it is lettuce from a regulatory standpoint.
 The passage of the Farm Bill in 2018 made it legal and identified serious restrictions.
 The farm bill created a more relaxed attitude for hemp, but the restrictions are worth checking out.
 For example